 Makin’ Waves is where I usually rent my kayak from.
 It’s located behind Shephard’s, and they’re great if you just want to rent a kayak or paddleboard for one to three hours.
 You go right out on the Gulf and can explore the Sand Key Bridge area.
 The last several times I have done their rentals, I have been lucky enough to have a few dolphins swim around me and make the experience extra special.

-For the Paddle Out Adventures experience, you actually begin on a pontoon boat and are taken out to your paddleboard/kayak destination.
+For the Paddle Out Adventures experience, you begin on a pontoon boat and are taken out to your paddleboard/kayak destination.
 These adventures range from 2-4 hours, and the rates are per person, per hour.
 Boat tours and kayak/paddleboard rentals are included.

 If you’ve been to Clearwater Beach, you’ve most likely seen the giant parachutes being pulled by boats.
 Soaring hundreds of feet above the Gulf, you get the most amazing views— and quite a thrill!